Adjectives describe, compare and define nouns and words that act as nouns. Use adjectives to help people understand meaning.

 A common error with adverbs and hyphens is when people insert a hyphen into this kind of compound adjective.
 Don’t use hyphens with most adverbs finishing in ‘-ly’.

-badly wordedsentence can be difficult to read, even if it is
+- A badly worded sentence can be difficult to read, even if it is grammatically correct.

-badly-wordedsentence can be difficult to read, even if it is
+- A badly-worded sentence can be difficult to read, even if it is grammatically-correct.

 There are few exceptions to this rule, so check a dictionary if you are unsure.

 Most adjectives use different degrees for comparisons

 Degree shows the relative scale of the words being described, such as speed, size or quality.
 Most adjectives can have ‘degree’.

 These adjectives usually follow the pattern of adding ‘-er’ or ‘-est’ to the end to show the degree.

 Claire is a fast talker.
 [There is no comparison.
 Claire is fast.]

 Sam is a faster talker than Claire.
 [Adds ‘-er’ to compare Claire’s and Sam’s talking speed.]

 Sam is faster than Claire, but Petra is the fastest of them all.
 [Adds ‘-est’ to compare Petra’s talking speed to that of the others.]